MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/acxelements/ns-acxelements-acx_element_config.md

 ### -field Name

-A pointer to a GUID that represents the name of the TBD that will be used for TBD.
+A pointer to a GUID that represents the name of the element.
+Can be used for debugging and will default to GUID_NULL if not provided.

 ### -field Flags